Quad ERA-1 Planar Magnetic Headphones – A Classic in the Making

 Elegance has always been a byword for Quad and the ERA-1 is no exception, employing a very simple and compact design.
-The headphone cable is detachable and uses two standard 3.5mm TRS connectors so acquiring custom after market cables should not be a problem.
+The headphone cable is detachable and uses two standard 3.5mm TRS connectors so acquiring custom aftermarket cables should not be a problem.
 The amplifier end is equipped with a 3.5mm TRS which has an integrated screw on ¼” TRS adapter.
-For accessories the ERA-1 includes a hardshell carrying case and second set of earpads for a choice of sonic signatures (the set on the headphones are flat and the second set is angled).
+For accessories, the ERA-1 includes a hardshell carrying case and a second set of earpads for a choice of sonic signatures (the set on the headphones are flat and the second set is angled).

 The comfort level for a medium weight headphone is high.
 The headband is leather wrapped, the flat earpads have a latex synthetic leather outer, a flannel contact surface, and a perforated synthetic leather inner, while the angled earpads have a Genuine Sheep Skin perforated leather inner and outer with a leather contact surface.
 The earcup brackets both extend and pivot.

 Fit and finish of the Quad ERA-1 is excellent and the material construction is in keeping with products in their price range, though it should be noted that the earcup brackets and trim appear to be made of plastic and may not hold up to excessive abuse.